Adding quiz leads and responses to Google Sheets

 2. Name the Google Sheet – this will save your sheet automatically.

-3. Set up a Riddle quiz and include a Lead Form in the ‘Collect Leads’ step.
+3. Set up a Riddle quiz and include a Lead Form in the ‘Collect emails’ step.

-If you are not seeing the “Auto-save quiz leads and responses to any Google Sheet” option, you might have the “Save with Riddle” option activated.
-You can either save leads to Google Sheets or save them with Riddle.
+If you don’t see the “Auto-save quiz leads and responses to any Google Sheet” option, you might have the “Save with Riddle” option activated.

 4. Under Step 3: “Save” – select “Google Sheets”.